Current Lab Members

 Hi everyone!
 My name is Gracie Barrentine.
 I plan on double majoring with Animal Studies and Psychology with a possible minor in theatre.
 I've always grown up loving animals and I would love to work and train with rehabilitated animals.
 Marine mammals have a special place in my heart, and I've recently been interested in the conservation of the Northern White Rhinos species.
 I've volunteered and worked at the Tarpon Springs Aquarium and Clearwater Marine Aquarium and I want to continue learning about conservation efforts and the rehabilitation of animals with focus on marine mammals!

-Research Assistant and Social Media Coordinator
+Lead Researcher and Social Media Coordinator

 Maddie is a double major in both Marine Biology and Animal Studies.
 She grew up in Chicago surrounded by cats, dogs, guinea pigs- you name it!
 This past summer, she spent most of her time volunteering at the Riemann Aquarium in Milwaukee working with the sturgeons.
 Maddie recently started up as a volunteer at Mote Aquarium.
 After she graduates, she hopes to attend graduate school and then work within the marine rescue and rehabilitation field, eventually working in higher education.